 The Pointe Aux Barques Lighthouse has an excellent replica of one of these weathered Portable Library Boxes on display.
 Many of us lighthouse lovers today view the rich history of lighthouses through a lens of romance and adventure.
 Our imaginations prefer to display the splendor that we see from the top of these tall, beautiful towers.

 I’m Carolyn Zacheis, writing under the pen name of Carolyn Court.
 Last summer, I was privileged to work with Marge Ellenberger to arrange a two-day book signing at the Michigan Lighthouse Festival in 2019.
 I was especially pleased to stay at the Lightkeepers Vintage Cottages near the Pointe Aux Barques Lighthouse, where Bryan and Laura Vogel were warm, wonderful hosts.
 Larry Becker, Lighthouse Board President, and his lovely wife, Marolyn, went out of their way to make us feel welcome.

 I’m writing a series of romantic suspense novels that speak to both ardent fans and hopeless ‘Lighthouse Lovers’ while honoring the rich history that my research uncovered.
-The storylines are based in the present-day period.
-The characters in each of the books discover long-buried details about their ancestors and secrets of the Sea Crest Lighthouse.
-They also come across real-life events and famous people from the past, whose history is significantly linked to their lighthouse.
+The storylines are based on the present-day period.
+The characters in each book discover long-buried details about their ancestors and the secrets of the Sea Crest Lighthouse.
+They also come across real-life events and famous people from the past whose history is significantly linked to their lighthouses.

 Books by Carolyn Court